By Erin Geddis Cummings

 Radiation treatment will elongate your neck, making you look like a swan, without the need for multiple diamond chokers or a silk ascot.

 You’ve accomplished something incredible and are part of a special community of survivors.
 You have persevered, even when every inch of you wanted to give up.
 At gatherings with fellow Hodgkin’s survivors, you get to gab about replacement parts, like aortic valves, stents, and breast implants.
 While your “normal” friends are toasting each other’s good fortune, you are thriving in the company of your fellow warriors, just happy to be alive.

-Yes, my fellow Hodgkin’s survivors, it’s not all doom and gloom!
-There are things to celebrate, silver linings in just about everything.
-There are plenty of things we can’t change, but there are still a few things that we can simply “reframe.”
-Just hang on to your sense of humor, keep your head up (even if you need scaffolding to do it), and always remember that your “club,” your “tribe,” has your back.
+Yes my fellow Hodgkin’s survivors, it’s not all doom and gloom!
+There are things to celebrate, and silver linings in just about everything.
+Just hang on to your sense of humor, keep your head up (even if you need scaffolding to do it!), and always remember that your “tribe” has your back.
 And your skinny neck.

 Please note: the thoughts and opinions expressed within the content are solely the author’s and do not necessarily reflect the the opinions and beliefs of Hodgkin’s International.